SiddheshKukade/Google-Summer-of-Code-2023-Work-Product/README.md

 - [Utilizing the subscription ](https://youtu.be/B72h2fM5KsA)
 ---

-#### Issue : [Conversion from HTTP TO Websockets for all plugin operations(https://github.com/PalisadoesFoundation/talawa-api/issues/1354)
+#### Issue :
+ [Convers-ion fromHTTP TO Websockets for all plugin operations(https://github.com/PalisadoesFoundation/talawa-api/issues/1354)

  #### Pull request: [ [GSoC][Feature Request] : Conversion from HTTP TO Websockets for all plugin operations](https://github.com/PalisadoesFoundation/talawa-api/pull/1355)